bemanproject/task/docs/P3796-task-issues.md

-too, requiring that the optional `std::allocator_arg`/allocator pair of arguments comes first effectively means that a forwarding function is provided, e.g., for a coroutine taking an `int` parameter for its work (`Env` is assumed to be a enviroment type with a suitable definition of `allocator_type`):
+too, requiring that the optional `std::allocator_arg`/allocator pair of arguments comes first effectively means that a forwarding function is provided, e.g., for a coroutine taking an `int` parameter for its work (`Env` is assumed to be a environment type with a suitable definition of `allocator_type`):

 ```